Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Microscopic model

-here the Lindblad dissipators $\mathcal{D}[L]\rho=L\rho L^\dag -\frac{1}{2}\{L^\dag L,\rho\}$ account for the incoherent dynamics of the system.
-This includes spontaneous decay of the electronic excited state and the linear motional heating in the trap, with rates defined by characteristic times $\tau_d$ and $\tau_h$ respectively.
+Here the Lindblad dissipators $\mathcal{D}[L]\rho=L\rho L^\dag -\frac{1}{2}(L^\dag L\rho+\rho L^\dag L)$ account for the incoherent dynamics of the system.
+This includes spontaneous decay of the electronic excited state and linear motional heating in the trap, with rates defined by characteristic times $\tau_d$ and $\tau_h$ respectively.
 We note that for systems with longer probe times effects of motional dephasing might need to be taken into account.

-In the following sections, we fix a set of microscopic parameters corresponding to the experimental setup described in Ref.~\cite{King2022,Chen2024}.
-The Rabi frequency is fixed at $\Omega=2\pi\times 5$~kHz and defines a natural timescale of the problem $T=1/\Omega=0.2$~ms. The spontaneous decay rate is fixed at $\tau_d=50T=10$~ms and the trap heating rate is set to $\tau_h=600T$, which is heating of roughly $8.3$ phonons per second, the Lamb Dicke factor is $\eta=0.1$.
-For the numerical solution, the motional part of the Hilbert space is truncated after the first $30$ Fock states.
+The extracted signal $P_0$ is the fraction of the atomic population that has left the initial motional state $\ket{\psi_0}$.
+The detection stage is thus described by a binary positive operator-valued measure (POVM) consisting of complementary operators acting in the motional subspace:

+The simplest accessible choice for the initial motional state $\ket{\psi_0}$ is the vacuum state.
+However, further in Section \ref{sec:squeezing} we will show that using a momentum-squeezed state can benefit the displacement detection efficiency.